jamesdfurtado/simu-ats/README.md

 - April 29: Resume generation & UI feedback components
 - May 2: Integration polish + file upload handling
 - May 5: Project demo and final submission

+---

+# Acknowledgements

+If you use this project, please cite:

+Zhang, Mike, Kristian Nørgaard Jensen, Sif Sonniks, and Barbara Plank.
+"SkillSpan: Hard and Soft Skill Extraction from English Job Postings."
+Proceedings of the 2022 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, 2022. [https://aclanthology.org/2022.naacl-main.366](https://aclanthology.org/2022.naacl-main.366)